appsecnz/appsecnz.github.io/conference/index.md

 ## Registration Fees

-Early registration (on or before 18 June):
+Early registration (on or before 15 August):
 * $30, standard registration
 * **FREE**, for students and unwaged attendees
 * From 16 August, a late registration surcharge applies to all registrations ($20 Regular, $15 Student/Unwaged)

 ## Training

-### Our [Call for Training](https://papercall.io/owaspnz2024-training) is now open, and will close on 15th April.
-If you're interested in presenting training, please submit your proposal(s) now.

-In addition to the main conference on Thursday and Friday, we are pleased to offer training opportunities on Tuesday and Wednesday (3-4 September 2024), at the same venue.
+In addition to the main conference on Thursday and Friday, we are pleased to offer training opportunities on Tuesday and Wednesday (3-4 September), at the same venue.

-Training Registration will open on 1 May 2024.
-Information on the classes offered will be placed on our **[Pre-Conference Training](training.md)** page, when available.
+Training Registration opened on 22 May.
+Information on the classes offered can be found on our **[Pre-Conference Training](training.md)** page.

 ### Training Registration Fees

-* Half-day class: $225 per person (online); $250 per person (face-to-face)
+* Half-day class: $250 per person (face-to-face)
-* One-day class: $450 per person (online); $500 per person (face-to-face)
+* One-day class: $500 per person (face-to-face)
-* Two-day class: $900 per person (online); $1,000 per person (face-to-face)
+* Two-day class: $1,000 per person (face-to-face); $900 per person (online)

 Group registration discounts (single purchase):
 * 6-10 attendees: 10% off